badbat75/bbcrossbuild/README.md

-# bbcrossbuild 2.0.1
+# bbcrossbuild 2.1
 This is a framework to automate the cross-compilation of packages through a project file.
 ## Current Limitations

- - Tested only ARM and ARM64 cross-compile projects.
-Other platforms will need adjustments and integration
+ - Tested only ARM and ARM64 cross-compile projects and x86_64 straight compile projects.
+Other platforms will need adjustments and integrations

 ## QuickStart
 **Prepare your environment**